Waleedkhan1/test-project-la3ab/README.md

 Demo

--> Clone the project and open in android studio it will take some time for sync after that you can easily run the project
+Clone the project and open in android studio it will take some time for sync after that you can easily run the project

 Code Approach:

-# MVVM Arch
+MVVM Architecture
-# Coroutines
+Coroutines
-# Recycler View
+Recycler View
-# Retrofit
+Retrofit
-# Fragments
+Fragments
-# Data Binding
+Data Binding
-# Jitpack Libraries
+Jitpack Libraries
-# Glide

-Note: Dagger2 is not used in project except that every thing mention approaches will be used in the project.
-.
-.
-.
-.
-.
-.
+Note: For fragments transaction i manually adds the fragment in the backstack but I have complete grip on nav graph if you wants to perfrom some action using nav graph then definately i will do that.

 Thanks